 Science Advocacy at MIT

-MIT Climate Action
+MIT Climate Project

 MIT Washington Office

 The MIT Washington Office connects our campus community with the policymakers in our nation’s capital.
-The Washington Office help develop and share MIT’s institutional perspectives in such areas as science, education, and research security, and help faculty and students navigate the D.C. policy world.
+The Washington Office helps develop and share MIT’s institutional perspectives in such areas as science, education, and research security, and help faculty and students navigate the D.C. policy world.
 The MIT Washington Office helps MIT faculty and students bring their thinking to bear on policy challenges.
-The Office also gives policymakers a window into the latest MIT research to help them develop informed positions that will strengthen our country and the world.
+The office also gives policymakers a window into the latest MIT research to help them develop informed positions that will strengthen our country and the world.

 MIT Science Policy Initiative